top of page

 Image: Martin Gatti

-Isadora D'Héloïsa (she/her) is a French-Tunisian dance artist, born in Paris and based in London.
+ISADORA (she/her) is a French-Tunisian performer and dance artist, born in Paris and based in London.

 She is a Vogue performer and member of the Iconic House of Milan (as Isadora Milan), walking balls internationally in the New Way Vogue and Arms Control categories.
-Her practice is rooted in the ballroom community through training, transmissions and collective practice across international scenes.
+Her practice also develops through community practice and transmission across the international ballroom scene.

-EntreCuerpos (2025), her latest work, is a series of living tales moving through sacred, radical, and ever-transforming feminine identities.
-Within this journey, vogue imaginary intertwines with flamenco poetry.
-EntreCuerpos has been supported by The Place (Resolution), English National Ballet (via Shared Ground Space Scheme), Chisenhale Dance Space and Instituto Cervantes.
+EntreCuerpos (2025), her latest work, performed under the name Isadora d'Héloïsa, is a series of living tales moving through sacred, radical and ever-transforming feminine identities.
+Within this journey, the imaginary of Vogue intertwines with flamenco poetry.
+EntreCuerpos has been supported by The Place (Resolution), English National Ballet (Shared Ground Space Scheme), Chisenhale Dance Space and Instituto Cervantes.

-Isadora D'Héloïsa also collaborates with visual artists, creating performances for art installations.
+ISADORA also collaborates with visual artists, creating performances within art installations.

-With a background in ballet, jazz and hip-hop, and her ongoing Vogue practice, she has also undertaken periods of research in Spain, engaging with flamenco as an experiential source within her embodied practice.
-She also holds a Master’s degree in Arts Organisations Management from Paris-Dauphine University.
+With a background in ballet, jazz and hip-hop, flamenco, and her ongoing Vogue and flamenco practice, she also holds a Master’s degree in Arts Organisations Management from Paris-Dauphine University.

 • Instagram